microsoft/azuredevopslabs/labs/vstsextend/deploymentgroups/readme.md

 ## Setting up the VSTS Project

-1. Use [VSTS Demo Data Generator](https://vstsdemogenerator.azurewebsites.net/?name=DeploymentGroups&templateid=77368) to provision a project on your VSTS account.
+1. Use the [VSTS Demo Generator](https://vstsdemogenerator.azurewebsites.net/?name=DeploymentGroups&templateid=77368) to provision a project on your VSTS account.

    ![](images/vstsdemogen.png)

-1. Once the project is provisioned, click the URL to navigate to the project.
+1. Once the project is provisioned, click on the URL to navigate to the project.

    ![](images/vsts_demo.png)